Lise-Yi/skypinacolada.github.io/_posts/2020-10-24-3B1B-Three-dimensional linear transformations.md

   <li>applying the transformation encoded by the left one.</li>
 </ol>
 <br>
-3d matrix multiplication ; important for computer graphics and robotics break them down as the composition of separate matrix => easier to wrap your mind around
+3d matrix multiplication ; important for computer graphics and robotics <br>
+break them down as the composition of separate matrix => easier to wrap your mind around
 <br>
 <br>